damnlie/hypernode.github.io/_posts/2014-05-01-getting-started.md

     * `ssh app@name.hypernode.io`
     * If you're being asked to enter a password, either your private key is not loaded in your SSH Agent, you haven't given the public key access to the Hypernode, or the public key hasn't propagated to the Hypernode yet.
 The distribution of the key to the Hypernode may take a minute.
 1. Use `hypernode-importer` to automatically migrate your site to your Hypernode.
 It's usage is simple:
-    * `hypernode-importer --host HOST --user USER --path PATH`
+    * `hypernode-importer --host SSHHOST --user SSHUSER --path PATH`
     * `hypernode-importer --help` for a full list of options
 1. Run the importer with the credentials to you current hosting environment.
 If your site is hosted at Byte, the command would look like this:
     * `hypernode-importer --host ssh.domain.com --user domain.com --path domain.com`